Start date: September 2023

-During their year at UCL, students have the opportunity to participate in various student activities on the Bloomsbury campus including clubs, societies, cultural events, sports, etc. Moreover, the MSc Management students have organised their own activities including a football team, a China network society, a Women in Management society, final-term parties and celebrations, etc.
+During their year at UCL, you will have the opportunity to participate in various student activities on the Bloomsbury campus including clubs, societies, cultural events, sports, etc. Moreover, the MSc Management students have organised their own activities including a football team, a China network society, a Women in Management society, final-term parties and celebrations, etc.

-The vast majority of lectures take place at our location, Floor 38, One Canada Square, Canary Wharf, in London’s global business district.
+The vast majority of lectures take place at our location, One Canada Square, Canary Wharf, in London’s global business district.
 All facilities at the Bloomsbury campus, located in the heart of central London, will also be open to students.

 Who is this course designed for?

 Are you ambitious?
 Do you have a ‘can-do’ attitude?
 Employers tell us that they look for people who aim high and are encouraged by challenges, not daunted by them.

 Are you keen to know more about business and management?

 The MSc Management programme is designed to produce graduates with the knowledge and contacts to pursue a career in management.